scrapy-plugins/scrapy-splash/README.rst

 4. Some options depend on each other - for example, if you use timeout_ Splash option then you may want to set ``download_timeout`` scrapy.Request meta key as well.

+5. It is easy to get it subtely wrong - e.g. if you won't use ``sort_keys=True`` argument when preparing JSON body then binary POST body content could vary even if all keys and values are the same, and it means dupefilter and cache will work incorrectly.

 ScrapyJS utlities allow to handle such edge cases and reduce the boilerplate.